An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 with the characteristic equation

 and eigenvalues $\lambda = 0, \dfrac{1+b^2}{h}$.
 Therefore $H_\zeta$ is positive semi-definite and $\zeta$ is convex. \end{proof}

+This analysis is quite general and applies to any flow with a mass continuity equation.

+\begin{remark} We note that the entropy functional $\zeta=\tfrac{1}{2}hb^2$ controls only the fluid height $h$ and the buoyancy $hb$, but it does not control the flow velocity $\mathbf{u}$.
+However, numerical experiments performed later in this study demonstrate that an entropy stable numerical method is critical to keep numerical simulations accurate and stable for sufficiently long times. \end{remark}

-This analysis is quite general and applies to any flow with a mass continuity equation. \begin{remark} For any fluid flow with a mass continuity equation, the variance $\rho q^2$ of any advected quantity $q$, where $\rho$ is density, is an entropy function if $\rho q$ is chosen to be a prognostic variable. \end{remark} This implies that our discrete formulation of the mass and mass-weighted buoyancy equation can be applied to conservatively and stably advect any quantity.
+\begin{remark} For any fluid flow with a mass continuity equation, the variance $\rho q^2$ of any advected quantity $q$, where $\rho$ is density, is an entropy function if $\rho q$ is chosen to be a prognostic variable. \end{remark} This implies that our discrete formulation of the mass and mass-weighted buoyancy equation can be applied to conservatively and stably advect any quantity.
+As an example, potential enstrophy is an entropy of the shallow water equations with height and vorticity as prognostic variables, so our method could be used to advect vorticity while conserving potential enstrophy.